-One of the top things to do in Ubud is to visit the famous Balinese rice terraces.
-While beautiful rice terraces can be found all around the island of Bali, the Tegalalang Rice Terraces are by far the most famous and quite possibly the best rice terraces in Bali, and is a must visit place on your Bali itinerary.
+One of the best places to visit in Bali is to visit the famous Balinese rice terraces.
+While beautiful rice terraces can be found all around the island of Bali, the Tegalalang Rice Terraces are by far the most famous and quite possibly the best rice terraces in Bali and is a must-visit place on your Bali itinerary.

 Here is everything you need to know before visiting the Tegalalang Rice Terraces in Ubud, Bali

 Disclosure: This post contains affiliate links, which means we may receive a commission (at no extra cost to you) if you click a link and make a purchase.
 Please see our Disclosure Policy for more details.